PeterDemachkie/jpg_to_ascii/README.md

     in a directory that contains both the python script as well as the jpg

     The script will have created a new file in this directory named <jpgfilename>Ascii.txt

+    Note: The python PIL library must be installed for the program to run